 I think I’m addicted to gingerbread.
-I just shared this Gingerdoodle Cookie recipe on Wednesday, and these Gingerbread Scones are some of my favorites.
+I just shared this Gingerdoodle Cookies recipe on Wednesday, and these Gingerbread Scones are some of my favorites.
 I keep dreaming up gingerbread recipes and just can’t stop.
 It’s a shame we only enjoy gingerbread treats for a month or two out of the year.
 Really, it’s not right.
-Gingerbread is even irresistible in coffee.
-(You guessed it, the gingerbread latte is my favorite seasonal coffee!)
+Gingerbread Coffee and Gingerbread Pancakes are irresistible, too!

 Many waffle recipes are made with buttermilk, but these Brown Butter Gingerbread Waffles are best made with whole milk.
 The combination of the whole milk and some Greek yogurt give the best flavor and texture – light and tender on the inside, crisp on the outside.
 I did try this recipe with buttermilk, but preferred the whole milk version.
 I’m sure these would work with lowfat milk as well, if you don’t have whole in your fridge.

 Those of you who are regular readers know that I like to bake and cook with whole grains whenever I can, so of course I used white whole-wheat flour for half of the flour in this recipe.
 I bet you could even increase the ratio of whole-wheat to all-purpose flour if you wanted to.

 Serve these waffles with a drizzle of pure maple syrup and a swirl of whipped cream.
 The whipped cream is optional, but not really.